New Orleans Bucket List for Foodies

 The name Muffuletta refers to the round type of bread used, but unlike the Po’ Boy, the filling has less variation and will have cured meats, cheese, and what makes it so extraordinary, a dreamy olive salad.

-There’s only one place to eat the original New Orleans Muffuletta: Central Grocery & Deli, 923 Decatur St
+There’s only one place to eat the original New Orleans Muffuletta: Central Grocery & Deli, 923 Decatur St.

 New Orleans Red Beans and Rice

-Red Beans and Rice can best be sampled at any true New Orleanian’s family’s table.
+Red Beans and Rice can best be sampled at any true New Orleanian family’s table.
 Traditionally, wives simmered a big pot of red beans (kidney beans), seasonings, trinity, and meats, for hours on Mondays for an easy meal while catching up on laundry.
-Today, many families, schools, and restaurants still adhere to the custom of eating New Orleans Red Beans and Rice on Mondays.

 Although recipes for this New Orleans soul food vary by household, it typically is not a vegetarian dish, and can be made with almost any meat or sausage.